Muslims for Progressive Values: Guiding principles

 MPV is guided by the ten principles which are in Islam.

 Community-level programming

-MPV carries out grassroots activities through its local chapters in the US, namely in Atlanta, Columbus, Washington DC, Chicago, New York and Los Angeles, and in Australia, Canada, Chile, France and Malaysia.
+MPV carries out grassroots activities through its local chapters in the US, namely in Atlanta, Columbus, Washington DC, Chicago, New York, San Francisco and Los Angeles, and in Australia, Canada, Chile, France, and Malaysia.
 These activities promote the mission and values of MPV at the local level.
 Their activities fall under the following categories: Arts, Faith-Based Initiatives, Social Justice, and Educational Campaigns.

 MPV Unity Mosques

 MPV Chapters offer progressive and inclusive prayer spaces in the US and Canada.
-All members of the community, men, women, and LGBTQ members take turn leading prayers, giving sermon and doing the call of prayer [adhan].
+All members of the community—men, women, and LGBTQ members—take turn leading prayers, giving sermon and doing the call to prayer, adhan.
 MPV mosques are 100% funded by members of the community.